-After the placement, the intense emotions a birth mother may feel can be surprising to them.
+After placement, the intense emotions a birth mother may feel can be surprising to them.
 In an open adoption, you too may find yourselves in a whirlwind of emotions.
 You’re probably feeling thrilled, yet overwhelmed, that you’re now parents.
 It’s important that you’re able to adjust to your new roles as mom and dad, yet remember your child’s birth mother.

-A wonderfully effective way to help your child’s birth mother during her post adoption blues is to stay in touch with her.
-Make sure to keep up with your promises of an open adoption.
+A wonderfully effective way to help your child’s birth mother during her post-adoption blues is to stay in touch with her.
+Make sure to keep up with your promises of open adoption.
 Even if she doesn’t reply to your emails, pictures, and letters, keep sending them.
-Birth mothers really do appreciate it when the adoptive family shares emails, letters, pictures, and visits.
-Each contact helps her move through her grief and helps her to become more productive in her life.
+She may find it difficult to put her thoughts into words, or it may simply be too hard for her to think about right away.

 Sometimes, birth mothers feel like they’re overstepping their boundaries if they call or write you.
 If it’s been weeks or months since you’ve had contact, reach out to her.
 If you don’t feel comfortable reaching out, ask Lifetime to share with your child’s birth mother that you’re thinking of her.

 While your attention will be on your baby, it’s vital to stay in touch with your child’s birth mother.
 Send her photos, a “thinking of you” note, and share about your baby’s milestones.
-Doing so can ensure she feels cared about, and gives her reassurance her that her baby is doing well.
+Doing so can ensure she feels cared about and reassures her that her baby is doing well.

-As the Chief Operating Officer (COO) of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
+As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.